Greenhouse gases in atmosphere reached record levels last year: UN | DW | 25.10.2021

 Greenhouse gas concentrations in the atmosphere reached record levels in the atmosphere in 2020 despite a temporary decline in new emissions caused by the COVID-19 pandemic, the United Nations said on Monday,

-Climate experts agree that increases above this level will greatly exacerbate the already more frequent extreme weather situations that the Earth has been experiencing in the past few years, including floods, droughts, hurricanes and prolonged heat waves.
+Climate experts agree that increases beyond this level will exacerbate the already more frequent extreme weather situations that the Earth has been experiencing over past years, including floods, drought, hurricanes and prolonged heat waves.

-Concentrations of CO2 — the gas responsible for some 66% of the warming effect — in the atmosphere reached 413.2 parts per million in 2020, up 2.5 ppm, and is at 149% of the 1750 pre-industrial level, the WMO said.
+Concentrations of CO2 — the gas responsible for some 66% of the global warming effect — in the atmosphere reached 413.2 parts per million in 2020, up 2.5 ppm over the previous year.
+This is 149% of pre-industrial levels from 1750, the WMO said.

-Averages of methane, the second most important greenhouse gas, reached a new high of 1,889 parts per billion, up 11ppb on the year before.
-That represent 262% of the emissions prior to 1750.
+Averages of methane, the second-most-significant greenhouse gas, reached a new high of 1,889 parts per billion, up 11 ppb on the year before.
+That represents 262% more than emissions prior to 1750.
 Some 60% of methane emissions come from human activity, including agriculture and landfills.

-The report also emphasized that because CO2 persists in the atmosphere for a very long time, the already raised global temperature will stay that way for several decades even if humankind succeeds in reducing emissions to net zero in the near future.
+The report also emphasized that because CO2 persists in the atmosphere for a long time, the global temperature will stay elevated for some time even if humankind succeeds in reducing emissions to net zero in the near future.

 It said that while emissions dropped by 5.6% last year because of the economic slowdown caused by the pandemic, there had been no discernible effect either on the concentration of greenhouse gases in the atmosphere or the rate of their growth.